Vacuum Plasma Treatment Improves Adhesion for Aston Martin

-The ideal solution for the surface activation of the interior trim moldings is the highly effective Vacuum Plasma unit – the VacuTEC.
-The VacuTEC is composed of a large vacuum plasma chamber, using a vacuum pump most of the air is removed from this sealed chamber.
+The ideal solution for the surface activation of the interior trim moldings is the highly effective Vacuum Plasma unit composed of a large vacuum plasma chamber, using a vacuum pump most of the air is removed from this sealed chamber.
 The chamber pressure will then reach the required level of remaining air (or other gas) and is subjected to a strong electrical field.

 This strong electrical field ionises air and other gases, this super ionised air, also known as plasma then occupies the treatment chamber.
 The resulting modified surface has a strong chemical attraction to inks, paint, coatings, adhesives etc. leading to significantly enhanced surface energy and therefore adhesion.

-The VacuTEC installed at Aston Martin by Dyne Technology Ltd has a capacity of nearly 1m³ with two internal treatment trays.
-The VacuTEC is not only easy to use but incredibly effective, the unit can treat a complete car set of upper body environment in one go with a treatment time of just 45 seconds.
+The vacuum plasma unit installed at Aston Martin by Dyne Technology Ltd has a capacity of nearly 1m³ with two internal treatment trays is not only easy to use but incredibly effective, the unit can treat a complete car set of upper body environment in one go with a treatment time of just 45 seconds.